 - Costs of physical therapy, home care or long-term care

 Noneconomic damage awards generally attempt to compensate for less tangible injuries suffered, such as:

 - Pain and suffering

 - Emotional distress

 When a plaintiff has suffered from a spinal cord injury (SCI), it is especially important to consider the costs associated with long-term care and life care.
 For instance, a spinal cord injury, which causes permanent paralysis, will usually have very different long-term costs than a spinal cord injury, which can be mostly remedied through surgery and physical therapy.
-Many people who suffer from SCI may be permanently wheel chair bound, bed-bound, or have impaired mobility requiring the use of different assistive devices to help them in completing their daily life functions.
-All of these issues, including the present and foreseeable long-term future costs, should be presented to the jury or other fact finder to allow the plaintiff to recover the most damages possible.
-In addition, an injured party may also be able to recover additional punitive damages if the defendant's conduct was especially egregious.
+Many people who suffer from SCI may be permanently wheel chair-bound, bed-bound or have impaired mobility requiring the use of different assistive devices to help them in completing their daily life functions.
+All of these issues, including the present and foreseeable long-term future costs, should be presented to the jury or another fact-finder to allow the plaintiff to recover the most damages possible.
+In addition, an injured party may also be able to recover additional punitive damages if the defendant’s conduct was especially egregious.